2026

 Nelson got his start in the oil business when he was 18 and still maintains that business along with his son in Winnie, TX.

-While Frontier Rodeo Company, based out of Winnie and Freedom, is owned by Nelson, two other men are an important part of success and growth of the company.
-They are former world champion bull rider Donnie Gay, general manager, and Heath Stewart, rodeo manager and Freedom ranch foreman.
-With the staff and workers which have been assembled, Frontier Rodeo Company will no doubt continue to provide what the cowboys want…the best bucking stock anywhere.
+While Frontier Rodeo Company is based out of Freedom and owned by Jerry Nelson, two other men are an important part of success and growth of the company.
+They are 8x PRCA World Champion Bull Rider Donnie Gay who is the general manager and Heath Stewart, rodeo manager and ranch foreman.
+With the staff and workers which have been assembled, Frontier Rodeo Company will no doubt continue to provide what the cowboys want…the best bucking stock!

-RODEO CLOWN ~ JOHN HARRISON
+RODEO CLOWN ~ ROCKIN ROBBIE HODGES

 ANNOUNCER ~ SCOTT GROVER